jongio/memealyzer/README.md

    helm repo add stable https://kubernetes-charts.storage.googleapis.com/ helm repo update helm install nginx ingress-nginx/ingress-nginx

+   # If you already have installed or get this error: Error: cannot re-use a name that is still in use

+   helm upgrade --install nginx ingress-nginx/ingress-nginx
    ```
 1. CD to the `src` folder for the language you would like to run, i.e. for .NET, cd to `src/net` for Python, cd to `src/python`.
 1. Login to your container registry. `docker login` or `az acr login`.